siran/research/Explaining Dark Matter with the Point–Not–Point Framework/Explaining Dark Matter with the Point–Not–Point Framework.md

 % Explaining Dark Matter with the Point–Not–Point Framework, and a PNP Theory of Gravitation
-% Max Freet, Adrien Hale, An M. Rodríguez
+% Max Freet, Adrien Hale, An M. Rodríguez, Fred Nedrock
-% August 8, 2025 (revised)
+% August 11, 2025

 ## Abstract